majeinfo/chaingun/README.md

           index: first			# OPT must be one of first (default)/last/random
           variable: address		# MAND
           default_value: bob		# used when the regex failed
+        - from_header: Via		# OPT HTTP Header name to extract the value from
+          regex: "(.*)"			# MAND
+          index: first			# OPT must be one of first (default)/last/random
+          variable: proxy_via		# MAND
+          default_value: -		# used when the regex failed

   # Simple log... (the customer is defined in the global variables section)
   - log: